 As recruiters and hiring managers, we all have stories of successful and not so successful career events.
 Consistently hiring top talent at career events doesn’t have to be a fluke if you have a well-defined sourcing strategy in place.

-I’m going to highlight some of my best practices for creating a sourcing strategy before an event (as well as best practices for during and after the event).
+I’m going to highlight some of our best practices for creating a sourcing strategy before an event (as well as best practices for during and after the event).
 They are a combination of tried and true basic networking skills that you’d expect out of any successful recruiter.
 They’ll help you leverage innovative ways of identifying and engaging the most sought after talent.

 My definition of a “career event” is any gathering of people that can be leveraged for recruiting purposes.
 This includes the smallest meet-up with a couple of attendees to massive conferences with thousands of attendees.